Yann-Situ/MinvayuPolarPrinter/README.md

 >- `-h --help`  : print this message

 The user can use a file as input or use keyboard input as argument: simply use `python3 generate_polygons_gcode.py` and type the argument lines on keyboard (to exit keyboard input, type *'END'* or *'EOF'*).\
 The user might want to redirect the output to a gcode file: in bash, `python3 generate_polygons_gcode.py argument_file > gcode_file` will do the job.
+For example: `python3 generate_polygons_gcode.py test.datafile > test.gcode`

 The parameter lines should follow the following pattern: `order radius origin_x origin_y` (where order is the number of points).\
 The three last arguments can be ommited: default radius is 1.0, default origin is (0.0,0.0).